gridley/incswitch/README.md

 # incswitch
 This is great for C++ projects where headers and source files are in different directories.

-Switch between header and source files quickly in neovim.
-Directories are searched recursively.
+This extension switches between header and source files quickly in neovim.
+Directories get searched recursively.
 For example, if a file called calcmeaningoflife.C and calcmeaningoflife.h are the in same directory, a keybinding is provided to automatically switch between files.
 Also, if one of the files were nested a few directories below the current working directory, this extension would switch to that file as well since it searches directories recursively.
-After finding the location of the corresponding header/source pair once, the location is cached to slightly improve the speed of switching files after the first switch.
+After finding the location of the corresponding header/source pair once, the location is cached to slightly improve the speed of switching files after the first search.

 Currently, the program treats source files as anything with one of the following extensions `sources = {'.c', '.cpp', '.cxx', '.C'} `